West Side Story (2021 film): Plot

-In 1957, the Jets are a gang of white youths that fight the Puerto Rican Sharks for control of San Juan Hill on Manhattan's Upper West Side.
-Officer Krupke and Lieutenant Schrank break up a skirmish, telling the gangs that their conflict is pointless since the neighborhood will soon be demolished to make way for Lincoln Center.
-The gangs are too proud to care, and Jet leader Riff proposes a "rumble" (fight) between the two gangs.
+In 1957, the Jets, a gang of white youths, brawl with the Sharks, a gang of Puerto Rican youths, for control of San Juan Hill on Manhattan's Upper West Side.
+New York City Police Department Sergeant Krupke and Lieutenant Schrank disband their latest scuffle, with Schrank deriding their conflict as pointless since the neighborhood will soon be demolished to make way for Lincoln Center.
+The gangs are too proud to care, and Jet leader Riff proposes a rumble between the two gangs.
 He approaches his friend Tony, who is on parole, for help.
-Tony refuses, wishing to turn over a new leaf with the help of Valentina, the Puerto Rican owner of Doc's general store.
-Meanwhile, Maria, Shark leader Bernardo's sister, is betrothed to his friend Chino, but yearns for independence.
-At a neighborhood dance, Tony and Maria meet and fall in love, angering Bernardo, who agrees to Riff's terms for a rumble if Tony attends.
-Tony tells Maria of his love and the couple meets on her fire escape, promising to see each other the next day.
+Tony declines, wishing to reform himself with the help of Valentina, the Puerto Rican owner of Doc's general store.
+Meanwhile, María, Shark leader Bernardo's sister, is betrothed to his friend Chino, but yearns for an independent future.
+At a neighborhood dance in the community center that night, Tony and María meet and fall in love, infuriating Bernardo; however, Bernardo accepts Riff's terms to participate in the proposed rumble, provided that Tony attends as well.
+Tony later confesses his love to María on her fire escape, and they vow to reconvene the next day.

-Bernardo and his girlfriend Anita argue about life in New York compared to Puerto Rico, with Anita believing in the American Dream in the face of Bernardo's rudeness and pessimism.
-Police interrogate the Jets about the rumble, but they deny any knowledge.
-Tony takes Maria on a date to the Cloisters.
-He reveals he was imprisoned for a year after he nearly beat a rival gang member to death, which scared him into reforming.
-Maria makes Tony promise to stop the rumble, and they pledge their love to one another.
-Tony tries to convince Riff to call off the rumble by stealing his newly-bought gun, but the Jets steal it back.
-Schrank orders Krupke and the police to stop the rumble.
-Despite their efforts, as well as Tony's efforts, the rumble happens, and Bernardo fatally stabs Riff.
-Tony, in a fit of rage, stabs Bernardo and kills him.
-The gangs flee when police arrive, and Chino finds Riff's gun.
+Bernardo and his girlfriend Anita argue about life in New York compared to Puerto Rico, with Anita's belief in the American Dream contrasting with Bernardo's rude pessimism.
+Police interrogate the Jets, who deny any knowledge about the rumble.
+During their date at the Cloisters, Tony reveals to María that his year-long imprisonment for nearly beating a rival gang member to death had scared him into reforming.
+María makes Tony promise to stop the rumble, and they make promises to one another as if marrying before God.
+Later, Tony tries to convince Riff to call off the rumble by stealing his newly bought gun, but the Jets steal it back, with Riff reasserting that the rumble will happen as scheduled.
+Schrank orders Krupke and other police officers to stop the rumble from occurring, but they are unsuccessful.
+Arriving at the rumble, Tony speaks to Riff, who is so confident Tony has joined them, he relinquishes the gun.
+Tony then explains his feelings for Maria to Bernardo.
+But Bernardo uses his boxing skills to injure Tony as Tony refuses to fight.
+Bernardo then goes after Riff so Tony fights, punching Bernardo on the ground but stopping before knocking him unconscious.
+Unwilling to let Tony walk away, Bernardo goes after him and produces a knife.
+After a brief duel, Bernardo fatally stabs Riff before Tony fatally stabs Bernardo.
+The gangs flee when the police arrive, and Chino walks away last with Riff's gun.